Causes, Symptoms, Treatment for Bad Taste in Mouth

 • Review of your medical and dental history

-If a drug or supplement is responsible for the taste, a doctor may suggest an alternative or change the recommended dosage.
-If cancer therapy is causing the taste, it will usually go away when the treatment ends.
+• If a drug or supplement is responsible for the taste, a doctor may suggest an alternative or change the recommended dosage

 Home Remedies For Bad Taste in Mouth:

 In some cases, home remedies can help resolve a bad taste in your mouth.
-These should be used with medical or dental treatment.
+However, these should be used in conjunction with medical or dental treatment.

 Some effective home remedies include: